nislab/threat-knowledge-graph/README.md

 The `/threat_kg/` folder contains materials relevant to the threat knowledge graph, including generation, embedding, evaluation, and prediction.
 The details are documented in the Jupyter Notebook called `threat_knowledge_graph.ipynb`.
 Under the `/saved/` folder, we also save a few important files during this process for reuse, such as the knowledge graph as a list of triples.

 The `/kg_querying` folder contains materials on the tutorial that elaborate on the knowledge graph embeddings, including categorization of erroneous (removed) mappings, querying the KG for CVE-CWE mapping queries, and method evaluations.

-The `/SCA/` folder contains materials relevant to the Software Composition Analysis (SCA) Tools usage overview, the outputs from the chosen software for the selected SCA tools and references.

 The `/neo4j_import/` folder contains the document on importing the knowledge graph to [Neo4j Graph Database](https://neo4j.com/) for visualization and query.
 This process is detailed in `threat_kg_with_neo4j.md`.
 The knowledge graph is stored as a set of CSV files under `/files/`, such that it can be easily imported into Neo4j.